stone-lang/stone/docs/specs/Literals.md

 These are called Decimals in Stone.
 A Decimal has 1 or more digits before the decimal point, and 1 or more digits after.

+Decimals may be expressed in scientific notation, using `e` or `E`.

 There's a subtle difference from most languages, though.
 Decimals are stored internally in a decimal format, instead of a binary format.
 This means that every number you can write in decimal format will be stored exactly.